operator-playground-io/elastic-cloud-operator/tutorials/application-tutorial.md

 ```

 It may take up to a few minutes until all the resources are created and the cluster is ready for use.
-Status should be `running` and READY should be `1/1` .
+Status should be `Running` and READY should be `1/1` .

 *  Execute below command to check the health of current ElasticSearch Cluster